Introduction

 You can manually apply bold, italics, underlines, strikethroughs or all caps formatting to any text in the script.

 Scripto supports the standard keyboard shortcuts (⌘b to bold text, ⌘i will italicize text, ⌘u will underline text).
-There is also a text formatting menu that appears when you highlight text.
+There is also a text formatting menu in the upper tool bar.

 To force text into ALL CAPS, click the up arrow.
-(There is no button to force the text back into mixed case.)
+To revert back to mixed case click the Undo button or ⌘Z.

 How to type dual dialogue